davidthings/mocad/doc/userguide.md

 ![](images/actobotics_drive_motor_assembly_cutaway.png)

-While we're showing code: here's the code for the intersection example above:
+While we're showing code: here's the code for the intersection of the Actobotics motor and 1.5" channel example above:

 Regular drawing code:
 ```